Using Technology and e-Disclosure

 Practitioners are often concerned that analytical tools such as TAR will introduce substantial error into a review process, requiring much attorney time to remedy.
 This fear is largely misplaced.
 There is strong evidence to support the position that employing analytical tools such as TAR ‘yield[s] higher recall and/or precision than an exhaustive manual review process’ and with much lower effort, debunking the notion that manual review of large sets of data is the only way to ensure accurate results.
 Studies have found that TAR software outperforms human review in accurately identifying responsive documents, which ultimately reduces the number of documents an attorney must then review to only a fraction of what is in the collection, leading to obvious benefits in saving costs and time as well as more accuracy in the human side of review as well.
 These are some of the reasons that, as noted above, UK and US practice encourages the application of TAR.

-However, these tools are not 100 per cent accurate.
-Rigorous quality control by counsel is particularly important when using tools such as TAR, to ensure accuracy in document productions.
-Counsel should check both responsive and non-responsive documents coded by software throughout the course of the review phase, and should provide feedback to the vendor when there are significant and recurring errors.
+Of course, these tools are not 100 per cent accurate.
+Rigorous quality control by counsel is important when using tools such as TAR to ensure accuracy in document production.
+Best practice would be to have sample sets of documents coded by TAR systems reviewed by senior members of the team who are most familiar with the issues in the case and the nuances of the document production requests.
+Counsel should also check both responsive and non-responsive documents coded by software throughout the course of the iterative review phase and should provide feedback to the vendor when there are significant and recurring errors.
 Interfacing with TAR in this way can reduce the burden (and inaccuracy) of counsel reviewing large volumes of ESI themselves, while ensuring that counsel have strategic input and the last word on any document production.

 The following checklist of questions can assist in determining the need for a database and which solution to choose.